Indian Gin & Distilleries in India

 Meet the Makers

 Get to know some of India's finest gin creators and distillers in our 'Meet the Maker' interviews.
-Find out what inspired them and how they created and launched their gin, how it's made, what botanicals are used, what you can experience if you visit their distilleries, how best to serve their gins and what they have planned for the future:
+Find out what inspired them and how they created and launched their gin, how it's made, what botanicals are used, how best to serve their gin, and what they have planned for the future:

 The Inside Scoop

-We caught up with Sakshia Arora - Marketing Manager of Radico, who produce Jaisalmer Gin in India, to find out what makes Indian Gin special and how the industry has grown in recent years:
+We caught up with Sakshi Arora, Marketing Manager of Radico Khaitan who produce Jaisalmer Gin in India, to find out what makes Indian Gin special and how the industry has grown in recent years:

 What is India's history with spirits and distilling?

-Sakshia: As per some historians, Alcohol distillation originated in India during the Indus Valley civilisation between 3000 BC and 2000 BC.
-The Ayurvedic texts mention the benefits as well ill effects of alcoholic beverages, but conclude that consumption of alcohol in moderation can act as a medicine.
+As per some historians, alcohol distillation originated in India during the Indus Valley civilisation between 3000 BC and 2000 BC.
+The Ayurvedic texts mention the benefits as well as ill effects of alcoholic beverages, but conclude that consumption of alcohol in moderation can act as a medicine.
 There is also mention of alcohol in Hindu epics Ramayana and Mahabharata.

 How has the Indian Gin industry developed in recent years?

-Sakshia: In India, gin as a category had died till the past few years.
-However, in line with global revival of demand for gin, India is also seeing growing popularity of gin.
-Though starting from a near non existent base, the consumption is increasing very rapidly.
-Even though Gin & Tonic originated in India, but till recently there were no world class gins being made in India.
-However, the scenario has changed in the last three years and number of craft gin brands are now available not only for Indian domestic market but also being exported globally.
+In India, gin as a category has not grown until the past few years.
+However, in line with the global revival of demand for gin, India is also seeing growing popularity of gin.
+Though starting from a near non-existent base, the consumption is increasing very rapidly.
+Despite the Gin & Tonic originating in India, until recently there were no world class gins being made in India.
+However, the scenario has changed in the last three years and there is a growing number of craft gin brands that are now available not only for the Indian domestic market but also being exported globally.

 What's next for the gin industry in India?

-Sakshia: The future of Gin in India looks very promising.
-Growing consumption coupled with innovation and experimentation on botanicals & flavours augurs well for both Indian and Global consumers.
+The future of Gin in India looks very promising.
+Growing consumption coupled with innovation and experimentation with botanicals and flavours augurs well for both Indian and global consumers.
 The journey has just started.

 What is India's history with spirits and distilling?

-Sakshia: As per some historians, Alcohol distillation originated in India during the Indus Valley civilisation between 3000 BC and 2000 BC.
-The Ayurvedic texts mention the benefits as well ill effects of alcoholic beverages, but conclude that consumption of alcohol in moderation can act as a medicine.
+As per some historians, alcohol distillation originated in India during the Indus Valley civilisation between 3000 BC and 2000 BC.
+The Ayurvedic texts mention the benefits as well as ill effects of alcoholic beverages, but conclude that consumption of alcohol in moderation can act as a medicine.
 There is also mention of alcohol in Hindu epics Ramayana and Mahabharata.

 How has the Indian Gin industry developed in recent years?

-Sakshia: In India, gin as a category had died till the past few years.
-However, in line with global revival of demand for gin, India is also seeing growing popularity of gin.
-Though starting from a near non existent base, the consumption is increasing very rapidly.
-Even though Gin & Tonic originated in India, but till recently there were no world class gins being made in India.
-However, the scenario has changed in the last three years and number of craft gin brands are now available not only for Indian domestic market but also being exported globally.
+In India, gin as a category has not grown until the past few years.
+However, in line with the global revival of demand for gin, India is also seeing growing popularity of gin.
+Though starting from a near non-existent base, the consumption is increasing very rapidly.
+Despite the Gin & Tonic originating in India, until recently there were no world class gins being made in India.
+However, the scenario has changed in the last three years and there is a growing number of craft gin brands that are now available not only for the Indian domestic market but also being exported globally.

 What's next for the gin industry in India?

-Sakshia: The future of Gin in India looks very promising.
-Growing consumption coupled with innovation and experimentation on botanicals & flavours augurs well for both Indian and Global consumers.
+The future of Gin in India looks very promising.
+Growing consumption coupled with innovation and experimentation with botanicals and flavours augurs well for both Indian and global consumers.
 The journey has just started.